Create Your First Project

 Flatweave Rugs

-A kilim is a flat-woven rug that is traditionally made in many parts of the world, including the Middle East, North Africa, the Balkans, and Central Asia.
-Unlike pile rugs, which have raised surfaces created by individual knots, kilims are produced by tightly interweaving the warp (vertical) and weft (horizontal) threads.
+Flatwoven rugs are made in many parts of the world, but our focus is on rugs from South Asia, Central Asia, West Asia, North Africa, the Balkans, and the Caucus region.
+Unlike pile rugs with raised surfaces created by individual knots, kilims are produced by tightly interweaving the warp (vertical) and weft (horizontal) threads.

-Kilims are known for their vibrant colors, bold geometric patterns, and intricate designs.
+Kilims are the most common type of flatweave, known for their vibrant colors, bold geometric patterns, and intricate designs.
 They are often made using techniques such as slit-weave, where the weft threads are passed through openings in the warp to create the pattern.
-Kilims can be used for various purposes, including as floor coverings, wall hangings, or even as prayer rugs in some cultures.
+In some cultures, kilims can be used for various purposes, including floor coverings, wall hangings, or even prayer rugs.